 Becoming a Foreign Service Officer Brochure

-Following is a possible progression as a Public Diplomacy Officer:
+Following is an overview of a potential progression as a Public Diplomacy Officer:

-- Act as an Assistant Cultural Affairs Officer or Information Officer
+- Acts as an Assistant Cultural Affairs Officer or Information Officer

 - Coordinate exchange programs to send selected individuals to the United States on fact-finding tours

 - Oversee the website and use of other new technologies

 - Serve on a local Fulbright selection board monitoring the travel and professional programs of grantees, both in your host country and in the United States